ThibSrb/iter-tree/README.md

 It provide two types of tree:

-- The default one, `Tree` is based on `Vec` from the standard librayry.
+- The default one, `Tree` is based on `Vec` from the standard library.

 - The second one is based on `VecDeque` from the standard libray.
 To get this one you have to activate the `deque` feature flag.

 In the future, the goal would be to provide other types of Trees, notably some that separate the token that inited and terminated a branch.

+The goals for the future of this crate includes but are not limited to :

+- Providing other types of Trees, notably some that separate the item that inited and terminated a branch.
+- Adding more methods to build Trees such as for example a `tree_map` and `tree_deque_map` method that would map the item before including it in the Tree.

 ## Usage